Trademark vs. Service Mark: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 While the differences between trademarks and service marks aren't widely known, it's important for business owners to understand how they differ.
 When you clearly see which mark is the best option for your business, you can save time by filing the correct application from the start.

 If you need help with filing for a trademark vs. service mark, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.